Lunarexxy/Sims4-to-TU-converter/README.md

 *Josh W*, for making a guide in 2018 on [how to import models into Tower Unite](https://www.youtube.com/watch?v=aYnYWDALONI) (I learned the essential steps from this)

+[*lime supplier*](https://www.youtube.com/c/limesupplier) for creating another [video guide](https://www.youtube.com/watch?v=YUCr28T8K-s) for Blender 2.8+ users, with additional helpful tips.

-*CmarNYC* and *thepancake1*, for creating and maintaining the [SimRipper](https://github.com/thepancake1/TS4-SimRipper) tool.
+*CmarNYC* and *thepancake1*, for creating and maintaining the [TS4 SimRipper Classic](https://modthesims.info/d/635720/ts4-simripper-classic-rip-sims-from-savegames-v3-13-0-0-7-12-22.html) and [TS4 SimRipper](https://github.com/thepancake1/TS4-SimRipper) tools, respectively.

 *Redoo*, *Skullasaurus*, *Laurie*, and others, for offering many different Sim models to learn from and practice on.

-[*Kiki*](https://kikithegeeky.carrd.co/), for writing a [full guide](https://docs.google.com/document/d/1QuYlJVm9N7VwhvK0ybf0UNh53gOLKEjAIN32H_VFBzE) on how to take the ripped models, fix them up, and import them into Tower Unite.
+[*KawaiiEvil*](https://kawaiievilvt.carrd.co/), for writing a [text guide](https://docs.google.com/document/d/1QuYlJVm9N7VwhvK0ybf0UNh53gOLKEjAIN32H_VFBzE) on how to take the ripped models, fix them up, and import them into Tower Unite.